umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 ### Use cases
 Commonly you might create a 'Relation' between two objects either as

-a response to a backoffice event, eg a content item being published that has picked several other content items - you might add a relationship between these items, to make querying between them easier.
+-  a response to a backoffice event.
+For example, a content item being published that has picked several other content items.
+You can add a relationship between these items to make querying between them easier.

 Or